DigitalRiver/react-atlas/README.md

   - [PostCSS Modules](https://github.com/outpunk/postcss-modules)
   - [Babel Plugin CSS Modules Transform](https://github.com/michalkvasnicak/babel-plugin-css-modules-transform)
   - [CSS Modules Require Hook](https://github.com/css-modules/css-modules-require-hook)
 - ES6/JSX compiler.
-We reccomend Babel and use the following Babel presets:
+We recommend Babel and use the following Babel presets:
   - [es2015](https://babeljs.io/docs/plugins/preset-es2015/)
   - [react](http://babeljs.io/docs/plugins/preset-react/)
   - [stage-1](http://babeljs.io/docs/plugins/preset-stage-1/)

 ## Usage
-***The React Atlas is in initial development, the API is still changing.***
+***The React Atlas is in alpha development, the API is still changing.***

-For inital development and release, we are focusing on a nodejs with webpack environment.
-As we continue to develop React Atlas we might bring in examples and boilerplates to show it working with other build systems (JSPM, Browserify, UMD, etc.).
+For initial development and release, we are focusing on a nodejs with webpack environment.
+As we continue to develop React Atlas we might bring in examples and boilerplate repos to show it working with other build systems (JSPM, Browserify, UMD, etc.).
 Though our hope is that React Atlas will be generic enough, that it should be relatively simple to set up in most any environment.

-With webpack in mind, we reccomend using [Babel Loader](https://github.com/babel/babel-loader), [CSS Loader](https://github.com/webpack/css-loader), and [PostCSS Loader](https://github.com/postcss/postcss-loader).
+With webpack in mind, we recommend using [Babel Loader](https://github.com/babel/babel-loader), and [CSS Loader](https://github.com/webpack/css-loader).

 Once you've reference the React Atlas CSS file in your build process, requiring and using the components is as simple as: